decretist/Dissertation/Chapter3/chapter3.md

 methodology and terminology, as they have been codified from the late nineteenth century on." @winroth_where_2013, 106.

+[^a]: R.W.
+Southern takes an extreme position with respect to Gratian's teaching career, citing as late as 1995 Gratian's supposed association with the Camaldolese order to advance an argument that he had never been a teacher: "Reliable writers after his death affirmed that Gratian was a Benedictine monk of the Camaldolesian Order, a small Italian branch of the Benedictines, which combined austerity of life with considerable freedom to contribute to the work of the Church in a wide variety of ways.
+This is what Gratian did.
+He engaged in a very un-monastic branch of study, and produced a law book which became the most widely distributed and probably most generally used of all the masterpieces of twelfth-century learning." "the book, and not the teaching of pupils, was the offering Gratian's monastic life brought to the Church".
+[@southern_scholastic_1995, 286-287, 304].

 [^9]: Winroth has since come to contextualize the differences between the first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based